Jiaqi-Bi-Not-PhD/Correlated-Frailty-Model-with-Missing-Continuous-Covariate-in-Family-Based-Study-V2.2/README.md

 └── README.md
 ```

-Only the files shown above, the R helper files below the two `dependencies/`
-directories, and the two repository-level documentation/control files are
-part of the GitHub publication set.
-Dedicated binary-missingness, joint-
-missingness, legacy MI-Cong, cluster, and Slurm modules are excluded.

 ## R dependencies

 The code was developed with R 4.5.0 and later validated with R 4.5.3.
 The two